The cost of conflict in the workplace

 Calm Mediation is a registered charity and not-for-profit organisation.
 Our pricing policy reflects our commitment to encouraging the use of mediation and restorative approaches.
 Our competitive prices start from as little as £950+VAT for a workplace mediation.

-Please contact us to discuss how we can meet your mediation needs.
+You can contact us to discuss how we can meet your mediation needs or fill the form below